You and Your Sexuality

-Sexual Intercourse: The act of the penis of the male entering the vagina of the female (also called "having sex" or "making love").
+Sexual Intercourse: The act of the penis of the male entering the vagina of the female.
+Also called "having sex" or "making love.”

-Uterus: A muscular organ located in the female pelvis that contains and nourishes the developing fetus during pregnancy.
+Uterus: A muscular organ in the female pelvis.
+During pregnancy, this organ holds and nourishes the fetus.
+Also called the womb.

-Vagina: A tube-like structure surrounded by muscles leading from the uterus to the outside of the body.
+Vagina: A tube-like structure surrounded by muscles.
+The vagina leads from the uterus to the outside of the body.